Q&A about setting up foreign-owned Limited Liability Company in Italy

 • Possess strong leadership, communication, and organizational skills.

-3. Company Secretary: In Italy, the role of company secretary is not mandatory, except in some larger companies or joint-stock companies.
+• Have the capacity to make effective strategic decisions. - Company Secretary: In Italy, the role of company secretary is not mandatory, except in some larger companies or joint-stock companies.
 Their qualifications may include:

 • Good knowledge of company law and corporate governance principles.